nelhage/blog.nelhage.com/content/post/systems-under-load.markdown

 The most common reason that a system behaves poorly under heavy load is **contention** for some shared resource.
 In this context, I take that to mean any situation where multiple clients are trying to make use of some resource, and the overhead from their interactions means that adding additional clients decreases the **effective throughput** for that resource.
 When a system is losing performance due to this sort of contention, we often describe it as [**thrashing**](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).

-Many resources are subject to contention, but here are some specific examples:
+Many resources suffer from contention, but here are some specific examples:

-- If we have many more processes running than we have physical CPUs, we will incur more context switches (and more cache flushes and refills) than otherwise, and our throughput will decrease.
+- If we have many more processes running than we have physical CPUs, we will incur many more context switches and more scheduler overhead, and our throughput will decrease.
-- If we have an oversubscribed network without proper congestion control or traffic shaping, we might encounter [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat) or other failure modes where performance badly degrades.
-- If we have a cache (be it a CPU cache, or a database’s disk cache, or any other cache) that is large enough to support `k` concurrent instances of a workload, we’ll see performance drop off rapidly as we try to run more than `k`, since our cache hit rate will drop and we’ll drastically increase load on the resource behind the cache.
+- If we have a cache (for instance, database’s in-memory disk cache), that is large enough to cache the relevant data for `k` concurrent requests, we’ll see performance drop off rapidly as we try to run more than `k` concurrent requests, with our cache thrashing between different requests' data and our hit rate plummeting.
 - Many [optimistic concurrency systems](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) — including many lock-free algorithms — degrade badly under heavy load, in the worst case entering a mode where no client can make any progress, due to conflicting transactions.
 We refer to this worst-case failure, where each client is doing a lot of a work but no client is making progress, as [**livelock**](https://en.wikipedia.org/wiki/Deadlock#Livelock).

 {{%div class="examples"%}}